ReviewETF Logo

 The difference between VTS (0.03%) and VGS (0.18%) is approximately $13K on a $100K investment over 20 years.
 That is not nothing — but VGS gives you geographic diversification that the others do not.

 The real outlier is QUAL at 0.40% MER.
-Over 20 years, its fee drag costs $31K more than VTS.
+Over 20 years, its fee drag costs ~$31K more than VTS.
 Factor ETFs need to consistently beat the market to justify that cost — and the data shows they often do, but not always.
-For more on whether fees predict returns, see our fee analysis.
+For more on whether fees predict returns, see Everything You Need to Know About ETF Fees and Performance.

 VTS is US-domiciled, which matters for Australian investors.